Oops, Wait: Discourse Tokens Matter in Reasoning Model: Exploratory Experiments

-\cref{tab:ensemble_results} presents the ensemble results.
-All ensemble methods outperform pass@1.
-Notably, our approach using correct-incorrect token probability gap achieves the best performance across all three models.
-This observation suggests that token-level signals can provide insights for enhancing model performance beyond indicating simple correlation with confidence or internal model signals.
+\cref{tab:ensemble_results} presents the experimental results.
+All ensembling methods outperform the baseline (pass@1, without ensembling).
+Notably, our approach using the correct-incorrect token probability gap achieves the best performance across all three models.
+This observation suggests that our analysis can provide insights for enhancing model performance beyond indicating simple correlation with confidence or internal model signals.

-\textbf{Insights on post-training for reasoning.} In \cref{sec:4}, we demonstrate both the potential and limitations of small-scale SFT.
-Our findings suggest that models often fail to fully exploit discourse-level tokens that structure reasoning.
-As discussed in \cref{sec:1}, human language learning also relies on acquiring discourse markers to organize and refine logical arguments; analogously, LLMs may require targeted learning on these markers to develop robust reasoning behaviors.
-Similarly, recent work on safety alignment \cite{zhaoimproving} demonstrates that emphasizing refusal-related tokens enhances model robustness during post-training.
-We conjecture that token-centric supervision, focusing on tokens highly associated with reasoning correctness, could serve as an effective strategy for reasoning-oriented post-training.